greenlynx/python-hello-world/README.md

 Code will be automatically deployed to your personal local environment

+## Run schema tests (Schemathesis)

+These tests ensure that the OpenAPI spec matches the API's actual schema, and also perform some fuzz testing against the API.

+`make schemathesis`

 ## Run API security tests (ZAP scan)

+These tests scan the API for security issues.

 `make zap-scan`

 ## Run mutation tests

+These tests introduce "mutations" into the codebase to check that the unit tests cover everything they should be covering.
 `make mutation-tests`

 ## Deploy to your personal local environment

+This deploys the code to your own, personal environment in AWS, so you can run tests against it without impacting other developers.

 `make deploy`